Which of the following substances is a mixture? | Study Prep in Pearson+

-Step 1: Understand the difference between a pure substance and a mixture.
-A pure substance has a fixed composition and distinct properties, while a mixture contains two or more substances physically combined, each retaining its own properties.
+Understand the difference between a pure substance and a mixture.
+A pure substance has a fixed composition and distinct chemical properties, while a mixture contains two or more substances physically combined, each retaining its own properties.

+Examine each option: Carbon dioxide (CO2) is a compound with a fixed chemical formula, so it is a pure substance.

+Distilled water (H2O) is chemically pure water, meaning it contains only H2O molecules, so it is also a pure substance.

+Sodium chloride (NaCl) is an ionic compound with a fixed ratio of sodium and chloride ions, making it a pure substance.

-Step 4: Understand that Air is a mixture because it consists of several gases (mainly nitrogen, oxygen, carbon dioxide, and others) physically combined without a fixed ratio.
+Air is a combination of different gases (mainly nitrogen, oxygen, and small amounts of other gases) physically mixed together without chemical bonding, so it is a mixture.

-Step 5: Conclude that among the options, Air is the mixture, while the others are pure substances.

 Watch next